Inositol for Mental Health Conditions

 - Vegetables such as bell peppers, tomatoes, potatoes, asparagus, and green leafy vegetables

-- Whole grains (as opposed to processed, refined grains)
+- Whole grains and cereals (as opposed to processed, refined grains)

 - Beans, legumes and sprouts